Human Rights Changemaker Internship

 Where?

-Every semester, we'll have a slate of new internship opportunities available with organizations in Lincoln and beyond.
-This upcoming Fall 2023 semester, students have the opportunity to complete Changemaker Internships at Food Fort Lincoln and CareerLadder, a newly launching non-profit currently housed in the Asian Community and Cultural Center.
+For Curated Changemaker Internships, every semester, we'll have a slate of new internship opportunities available with organizations in Lincoln and beyond.
+Students have completed Changemaker Internships at Food Fort Lincoln; CareerLadder, a newly launching non-profit currently housed in the Asian Community and Cultural Center; The Hub; the Tenant Assistance Project; Yazda; the PALETTE Project; and I've Got a Name, among other organizations.

 When?